Signs of Cervical Dysplasia

-The Pap smear is not 100% reliable.
+The Pap smear is not 100 percent reliable.
 It produces incorrect results in about 15-25% of cases.
-Cervical cancer is missed in about 5% of cases.
+Cervical cancer is missed in about 5 percent of cases.
 Reasons for incorrect results include the following:

 - Human error (The test should be done by an experienced practitioner and sent to a reputable laboratory.)

 - Inadequate number of cells in the sample

 - Presence of menstrual blood in the sample

 - Temporary changes in cervical cells caused by medications, pregnancy, infection